WHY A SHORT STORY COLLECTION?

 This poem has already appeared on this blog here: WEE OF THE RED TOWER

-‘Resonance’ and ‘Victor’ are set in the Muta ‘universe’.
+- ‘Resonance’ and ‘Victor’ are set in the same universe as Muta.

 WHERE TO CATCH SOME SUN